curvenote/jtex/README.md

 # Curvenote Template

 Curvenote Template is a command line tool (cli) for rendering LaTeX documents from jinja-style templates.
-This package uses [jinja2](https://pypi.org/project/Jinja2/) as the template engine with a modified enviroments and syntax that plays well with LaTeX's markup.
+This package uses [jinja2](https://pypi.org/project/Jinja2/) as the template engine with a modified enviroment and syntax that plays well with LaTeX's markup.

 This allows you to build LaTeX documents driven by content, data and a template.
 We built this package while developing our template based PDF/LaTeX export system for [Curvenote](https://curvenote.com), where it is used to create documents from the templates on the [Curvenote Community Template Repo](https://github.com/curvenote/templates).